CashBowen/Wordle-Instant-Word-Of-The-Day/README.md

 # Wordle-Instant-Word-Of-The-Day
-Instantly find out the word of the day with this simple Javascript code!
+Instantly find out the word of the day with this one line of Javascript code!

 ## How to use?